datasets/awesome-data/linked-open-data.md

 ## Historical Events Markup Language

-Historical Event Markup and Linking Project (Heml) provides an XML schema for historical events and a Java Web app which transforms conforming documents into hyperlinked timelines, maps and tables.
+Historical Event Markup and Linked Project (Heml) provides an XML schema for historical events and a Java Web app which transforms conforming documents into hyperlinked timelines, maps and tables.
 It aims to provide a most information-rich interchange format for historical data, and thus add a historical component to the growing movement for a 'Semantic Web.'

 For our purposes main item of interest is the data provided with the project available from: .
 About 30 timelines in the form of RDF files on historical themes ranging from Alexander the Great to the Meiji Restoration.